anywhichway/benchtest/README.md

               system: boolean | number, // <= microseconds cpu time
               }
       }
-  },
+    }
-  timeout: number | undefined // milliseconds to wait for test completion }
+}
 ```

 `unresolvePromises` is the number of Promises that have been created but not resolved including async calls.

 If your code uses third party libraries, you may find Promises, asyncs, and other resources being utilized that you did not expect.
 You can evaluate this by building unit test that only leverage the third party library and not any code that you have written to wrap the library.

 *Note*: Async calls that return values that do not look like Promises automatically resolve during the Node evaluation cycle even if they are not awaited.
 Async calls that return Promises in any state or objects with a then property that is a function do not resolve until awaited.

-*Note*: If you run your test suite from anything but the command line, the tool you use, e.g. WebStorm, VisualStudio, may allocate external memory and you will get false errors when testing with a `memory.external` configuration.
+*Note*: If you run your test suite from anything but the command line, the tool you use, e.g. WebStorm, VisualStudio, may allocate memory and you may get false errors when testing with a `memory` configuration.

 Here are a few examples.
 See `./sepc/inex.spec.js` for more examples